 The customer is king.
 According to Bain & Company, a 5 percent increase in customer retention produces a 25 percent increase in profits.
 Additionally, 86-95 percent of consumers read online reviews for local businesses before purchasing.

 Fleet management software is increasingly being used to improve the customer experience.
 Here are a few ways it can help:

-Automating manual tasks
+2. Automating manual tasks

 In business, time is money.
-Fleet management software can automate many manual, repetitive tasks, freeing you to focus on profits and growth.
-Here are a few examples:
+Fleet management software can automate many manual, repetitive tasks.
+As a result, it may reduce administrative burden, minimize operating costs, and allow you to focus more on business growth.

 - Collecting and centralizing paperwork such as proof of delivery, forms, and fuel receipts

 - Simplifying vehicle inspection reports, IFTA trip sheets and filings, and Hours of Service management